zkniebel/SitecoreUML/Documentation/guide/sitecore-configuration.md

 **Type:** string
 **Default:** `Data`
-**Description:** Field section name to be created by default on all imported templates
+**Description:** Field section name to be created by default on all imported templates.
+As of **version 1.3.4**, this required setting acts as a fallback for the [Default Field Section Name](/guide/saving-preferences.md#default-field-section-name) setting in the SitecoreUML preferences dialog.

 #### `importDropFolderPath` \(&lt;1.1.1\)